Kathryn Stockett: "They were women who went to the hospital for appendicitis and came out sterilized"

 Writer.
 Author of 'The Untamable Club'

 BarcelonaSuccess can be paralyzing.
 At least it was for Kathryn Stockett (Jackson, 1969).
-The writer grew up in Mississippi, where she has set her two novels.
+The writer grew up in Mississippi, where she has set her only two novels.
 Of the first, The help (2009; Criadas y señoras in the Spanish edition by Maeva), she sold 15 million copies and it became an Oscar-winning film.
-Sixteen years later she has published El club de les indomables (Columna), translated into Catalan by Núria Parés Sellarès.
-It hasn't been an easy process for her to write this story about a group of white women who do whatever it takes to survive during the Great Depression in Mississippi and titled The calamity club in English.
+Sixteen years later, she has published El club de les indomables (Columna), translated into Catalan by Núria Parés Sellarès.
+It has not been an easy process for her to write this story about a group of white women who do whatever it takes to survive during the Great Depression in Mississippi and titled The calamity club in English.

-— Completely.
+— Totally.
 When I wrote the first one, I was living in New York.
 It was after September 11, 2001, an event that marked us deeply.
 Our phones were cut off and we were confined to the neighborhood, so I started writing out of pure nostalgia, just for myself, to reconnect with the voices of my homeland.
-On the other hand, when I sat down to write The Club of the Untamed I was no longer alone in the room: I had the pressure of thousands of readers and critics watching my every move.
+On the other hand, when I sat down to write The Club of the Untamables I was no longer alone in the room: I had the pressure of thousands of readers and critics watching my every move.
 It was overwhelming and, at times, paralyzing.

-It took many years to complete it.
+It took many years to finish it.

 At the other end we have Miss Garnett, the director of the orphanage.
 She embodies the most conservative values, hypocrisy, and a total lack of empathy.
 What was the inspiration for creating her?

 — Yes, totally.
 It is estimated that between 70,000 and 80,000 people were forcibly sterilized in the United States, although some activists claim the real figure is much higher.
-In Mississippi, it has been treated as an insignificant statistic because our state accumulates too many historical atrocities.
-Civil rights activist Fannie Lou Hamer coined a very graphic term in the 50s and 60s: "the Mississippi appendectomy."
+In Mississippi, it has been treated as an insignificant detail because our state has accumulated too many historical atrocities.
+Civil rights activist Fannie Lou Hamer coined a very graphic term in the 1950s and 60s: "Mississippi appendectomy."
 These were Black women who went to the hospital for an appendix operation and came out sterilized without their consent.
-It was a horrific weapon of social control over women's bodies, a way to cleanse society of those they considered "undesirables".
+It was a horrifying weapon of social control over women's bodies, a way to cleanse society of those they considered "undesirables".

 There is a very strong visual contrast in the novel: a clandestine brothel in a large stately mansion.
 What intention is hidden behind it?